Milliken, Colorado: Education

 Milliken is served by the Weld Re-5J School District.
-Children in the town attend Milliken Elementary School, Milliken Middle School, and Knowledge Quest Academy (KQA), while high schoolers attend Roosevelt High School in nearby Johnstown.
+Children in the town attend Milliken Elementary School, Knowledge Quest Academy (KQA) and Civica.
+Roosevelt Middle School (Formally known as Milliken Middle school from 1969-2024) and Roosevelt High School Are both located in nearby Johnstown.
+And in the 2025-26 school year 3rd through 5th graders will attend the former Milliken Middle School renamed and repurposed into Milliken Intermediate School.